Jeeseung-Park/ViPLO/README.md

 * We have done all testing and development using 4 RTX 3090 GPUs with 24GB.
 * We recommend using Docker, with nvcr.io/nvidia/pytorch:21.06-py3 Image file.
 Please refer to [NVIDIA docs](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch) for more detail.
-* Additional python libraries: `pip instal gdown einops `.
+* Additional python libraries: `pip instal gdown einops ujson`.

 ## Installation